 Exercises at the end of each chapter in Part I are much longer than those in the rest of the book.
 The authors purposely include a variety of exercises here.
 Some require brief and predictable answers, but there are many “Extended Response” questions as well which are to be used for discussion.
 For example, Chapter 1 has 32 Extended Response questions.
 Parents or teachers should select from among these questions those they deem most appropriate for their student(s).
 There are no Extended Response questions in Part II.
 However, the first chapter in Part II incorporates a few similar questions within the exercises, and “Exercises on Science & Faith” in the final three chapters are very similar to Extended Response questions.

 Part II begins again with Chapter 1 and continues through Chapter 24.
 It is like there are two separate books in one.
-The book has 528 pages to accommodate so much information!
+The book has more than 500 pages to accommodate so much information!
 In fact, the authors suggest teaching the chapters in Part I simultaneously with those in Part II.
 If you do so, I would consider alternating those chapters for the first ten weeks of the course since Part I information is so foundational.

 Part II presents the astronomy course itself.
 It begins with the history of astronomy, told largely through the stories of influential astronomers such as Copernicus, Brahe, Galileo, and Newton.
 Historical conflicts between faith and science are mentioned, but are used primarily to illustrate the fact that even intelligent Christians can be wrong in their scientific beliefs.
 The authors encourage the search for truth since they believe that the pursuit of truth will never lead to evidence that denies the reality of God.
 They point out that both science and theology are human interpretations of God’s revelation through nature and Scripture.
 Apparent conflicts between science and faith can originate from mistaken interpretations of either nature or Scripture.

-The course continues in a logical fashion through study of the sky, telescopes, light, the solar system, our sun, planets and “small bodies” in our solar system, extrasolar planets, stars, galaxies, and the structure of the universe.
+The course continues in a logical fashion through the study of the sky, telescopes, light, the solar system, our sun, planets and “small bodies” in our solar system, extrasolar planets, stars, galaxies, and the structure of the universe.
 Part II concludes with three chapters that deal with scientific topics that have metaphysical implications: “Cosmology,” “Life in the Universe,” and “A Universe Fine-Tuned for Life.”
-The sections dealing with the theological issues arising from scientific questions and evidence are labeled “Science & Faith," although” the entire final chapter is almost entirely devoted to presenting the evidence for design of the universe.
+The sections dealing with the theological issues arising from scientific questions and evidence are labeled “Science & Faith," although” the entire final chapter is almost entirely devoted to presenting the evidence for the design of the universe.
 The authors present the evidence without expanding into a specific defense for the existence of God until the final "Science & Faith" section.
 While the astronomical arguments for the existence of God can be very complex and hard to follow, the authors of this text present them in a manner that most teens should be able to follow.

 The text itself is a large, soft-cover book.
 Pages are printed in full color with lots of illustrations.
 As large as the text already is, I wish that it also had an index.

-An 83-page Answers to Exercises book serves as the answer key.
+The PDF Answers to Exercises book serves as the answer key.
 There is no separate teacher’s manual since the textbook itself is designed for independent study.
 While students should read through the text on their own and work through the regular exercises, they need to discuss "Extended Response" and "Exercises on Science & Faith" questions.
 The discussion sessions are ideal for group classes, but discussion with a parent will suffice if the parent has read the material.
 Suggested responses to discussion questions are included in Answers to Exercises.
 There are no tests for the course.

 The authors recommend the course for junior and senior levels in high school, although I think it might be used earlier.
 The course should qualify for a full credit, but there is no lab component.
 The course includes plenty of math applications, but I didn’t spot any math that most freshmen shouldn’t be able to handle.
 Prior study of basic concepts across a range of scientific areas—earth and space science, chemistry, and physics—is really essential, whether in junior high or high school.
 Otherwise, students will likely be overwhelmed by the amount of unfamiliar scientific information and vocabulary.